16 Best Sales Strategies: Free Template & Examples for Startups and SMBs in 2023

 • Custom offers: Consider offering a special service, consultation, training sessions, or plan upgrades in exchange for making a decision today.

-Here are two keys to a smart trial:
+Here are two keys to using a free trial the right way:

 • Keep it short: The goal of a free trial is to help the right customers commit quickly to a paid plan.
 Keep your plan short—no more than 14 days—and you’ll increase the likelihood of prospects taking it seriously and truly evaluating your product.
 Plus, you’ll help tighten that sales cycle.

-• Invest in onboarding: Don’t just leave your customers to poke around on their own.
-Create an onboarding flow with a clear, simple goal that will help your prospects get their first small win with your product.
+• Invest in onboarding: Don’t just leave your customers to poke around alone.
+Create an onboarding flow with a clear, simple goal to help your prospects get their first small win with your product.

-When you limit the timeframe and help your prospects experience real results with your product, your likelihood of conversion will go up, and you can earn more from your free trial.
+When you limit the timeframe and help prospects experience real results with your product, your conversions will go up, and you can earn more from your free trial.
+After that—follow up.
+Reach out to your expired trials to answer any questions, talk through their objections, and help them convert.

-Today’s sales conversations happen much later in the buyer journey than they used to.
-As your B2B sales force focuses more on selling to Millennials, they’ll see that these buyers are extremely informed, and less likely to sit through a drawn-out product demo.
+In today’s age, folks don’t want to spend an hour on a meeting to watch a long demo.
+That’s because today’s sales conversations happen much later in the buyer journey.
+As your B2B sales force focuses more on selling to Millennials, they’ll see that these buyers are extremely informed and less likely to sit through a drawn-out product demo.

 “B2C understands that Millennials just don’t have the attention span for marketing and sales.
 B2B is trailing behind here,” says Noam Horenczyk of Walnut.io.